 Prolific horror writer Stephen King laughed death in the face when he purchased the van that hit and nearly killed him.
 “We’ve got the van, and I’m going to take a sledgehammer and beat it!”
 King announced to Maine’s Bridgton News after shelling out $1500 for the car.

 Chuck E. Cheese is just your favorite anthropomorphic mouse’s nickname.
 His full name is Charles Entertainment Cheese.

 Your dog’s nose has a unique pattern to it, just like a human fingerprint.

 The Color Orange Was Named After the Fruit

 In contrast to popular belief, the fruit wasn’t named for its color, but the other way around.
 The first known use of the word “orange” to describe a color in English took place in 1512.

 George Washington Was a Prolific Whiskey Maker

 America’s first president was quite adept at making whiskey.
 In fact, his distillery at Mount Vernon produced close to 11,000 gallons of the stuff.
 The site of the former distillery now makes small-batch whiskeys.
-If whiskey isn’t your preferred method of relaxation, try a trip to one of these amazingly zen travel destinations instead.

 New York’s Washington Square Park is a Former Graveyard